OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure-Web-Site-and-SQL-Database.markdown

 2. Create a local SQL Server database for development.
 3. Connect the database to the codebase.
 4. Keep both the database and the codebase in Git version control throughout.
-5. Install and enable the Bootstrap theme.
+5. Install, enable, and build the Bootstrap Theme.
-6. Install and enable the DesignerTools module.
+6. Install, enable (debug, and test) the DesignerTools module.
 7. Deploy our development database to a production Windows Azure SQL Database.
 8. Deploy our development code to a product Windows Azure Web Site.
 9. Set ourselves up to update the production database and codebase from development.
 0. Solve and document bugs as they arise.

+# Ideas for Workflow / Documentation Improvement

+- Publish from Web Matrix not FTP.
+- Publish with Git Continuous Deployment not FTP (current problem is inability to update locked assemblies.)
+- Add the usuage of SQL Sync to update the Azure SQL Database.

 # Requirements for this Walkthrough

 - Visual Studio
 - Web Matrix